 Do you feel like you are drowning in homeschool curriculum choices?
 You’re not alone.
 The simple task of Googling “homeschool curriculum” will take you down a rabbit hole with pages and pages of ads, reviews, “top 10” lists, and curriculum websites.
-It’s an overwhelming task to weed through all of that information, especially if you are new to homeschooling.
+It’s overwhelming to weed through all that information, especially if you are new to homeschooling.
 But don’t worry, this post will help you avoid being overwhelmed by all of the different options available.

 Here are some tips to help sort through everything and find what works best for your family’s needs: